dyumnin/CodingTest/README.md

 Once the pull request is created we will schedule the next round of interview.

-In case of any issues, raise an issue in the github issue tracking system for this repo..
+## Use the Issue tracker.

+If you need any clarity on the steps above, raise a ticket on the issue tracker.